hermannhueck/MusicService/README.md

 Work is in progress.
 I'll add more projects depending on the time I can spare to implement them.
 No promises.
 No time lines.
 This is just a fun job.

-Note: There is a README in each project directory.
+Note: There is a README in each project directory containing some brief informations, which help you to unterstand the fundamentals of the architecture as well as how to compile, test and run the respective application.

 Have fun.